sporkus/bully2040_keyboard/readme.md

 ![](img/layout.png)

 ### Production files
 JLCPCB [production files](pcb/production) are provided.
-Component positions have been verified, but as always, do your own diligence when odering.
+Component positions have been verified, but as always, do your own diligence when ordering.

 ### PCB
 ![](img/pcb_front.png)